Princeton-LSI-ResearchComputing/tracebase/data_curation_guide.md

 ### Target Audience

-This document is written for system administrators and TraceBase curators.
+This document is written for TraceBase curators and other users responsible for loading and validating study submissions.

 A TraceBase curator is a metabolomics domain expert whose job is to govern nomenclature consistency and scientific correctness, such as ensuring that an HMDB_ID applied to a compound is correct or that there don't exist 2 tissue